nahidulhasan/solid-principles/README.md

 }
 ```

-In the above code, AnodroidWorker nod need sleep, but the class have to immplement the sleep method because we know that all methods are abstract in interface.
+In the above code, AnodroidWorker no needs sleep, but the class has to implement the sleep method because we know that all methods are abstract in the interface.
 It breaks the Interface segregation law.
 How we can fix it please see the following code :

 ```php
 interface WorkAbleInterface